FDEXsjycnrLF1GOVBsbJBykZgm7MnlRXARMsUOBh.png

 Guffens-Heynen

-Guffens-Heynen wines haven't been in the US for over a decade, however they have remained as one of the most sought after domaines for Burgundy lovers.
+The year is 2020.
+Guffens-Heynen wines had been absent from the US market for over a decade; however, they remained one of the most sought-after domaines for true, ear-to-the-ground Burgundy collectors.
 We had enjoyed various vintages in Europe and Japan, but due to the 10 year gap of not having a US importer, we wanted to seek out the wines and understand them a bit more.
-William Kelley, being a close friend, introduced us.
-Arriving at the estate for the initial visit, we spent nearly 9 hours conversing about wine and life.
+A close friend in the know introduced us; arriving at the estate for the initial visit, we soon spent nearly 9 hours conversing about wine and life.

-After arriving in Vergisson from Belgium, they immediately emerged themselves into learning about winemaking and acquired their first plots of Pierreclos in 1979.
-Since the early 80s, Jean Marie has been pushing to prove that great chardonnay doesn't solely come from the Côte de Beaune.
-Nor does it have to have a 1er cru or Grand cru designation on the label.
-His first official vintage was 1982 with the wines from Vergisson, followed by starting the Negociant label- Verget in 1990.
-Verget is his project with purchased fruit from Chablis and Côte de Beaune
+After arriving in Vergisson from Belgium, they immediately immersed themselves into learning about winemaking and acquired their first plots of Pierreclos in 1979.
+Since the early 80s, Jean Marie has been pushing to prove that great Chardonnay doesn't solely come from the Côte de Beaune., nor does it have to have a Premier or Grand Cru designation on the label.
+His first official vintage was 1982, with the wines from Vergisson, followed by starting the negociant label Verget in 1990, which has in and of itself gained significant acclaim.

 VINIFICATION | GUFFENS-HEYNEN